-Women seeking abortions facing ‘cruel’ delays due to NHS funding row
+Women seeking abortions face ‘cruel’ delays due to NHS funding row

 Charities have said that the failure of some NHS funding bodies to pay for out-of-area terminations is a breach of NHS rules and standards and is putting patients at risk.

-Dr Jonathon Lord, the medical director of MSI Reproductive Choices, told The Independent the “complex and heavily bureaucratic rules” resulted in patients being forced to use their sole local provider or to travel long distances to a service run by that same provider elsewhere.
+Dr Jonathan Lord, the medical director of MSI Reproductive Choices, told The Independent that the “complex and heavily bureaucratic rules” result in patients being forced to use their sole local provider or to travel long distances to a service run by that same provider elsewhere.

-And the Royal College of Obstetricians and Gynaecologists warned women must be given the right to choose their preferred abortion treatment, as well as where they receive healthcare.
+And the Royal College of Obstetricians and Gynaecologists warned that women must be given the right to choose their preferred abortion treatment, as well as where they receive healthcare.

 Dr Lord, a consultant gynaecologist at the Royal Cornwall Hospitals NHS Trust, said: “Patient choice is being taken away.
 This choice is enshrined for all NHS procedures but is being denied for abortions.